Kurolox/DongerTyper/README.md

 ### For Windows

 (ಥ﹏ಥ) Sorry guys, I don't know how to use this in windows.
 I guess you'll have to install python3.5 and gtk.
-I'll research more about it tomorrow.
+I'll research more about it some day, I promise.

 ## Usage